 South Mountain Pyramid Trail is a 5.3 mile moderately trafficked out and back trail located near Phoenix, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from September until April.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from September until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 You can tell me that it's not a good trail but I think that it is one of the most beautiful things to see on a mountain

 Nice trail, no pyramid though.
 At the top where the pyramid is supposed to be, only a rubble of rocks, if you do not miss it.
 I missed it on the way up, so I walked all the way to the other end , Telegraph pass looking for it.
 Only on the way back someone told me that, the pyramid was demolished.
 But, great views throughout the hike.
 A bit of a leg workout on the way up and down.

 The directions for this led us right to the trailhead which I always appreciate!
 The trail is marked well, but small markers so don't try to look for any big signs.
 The other reviews on here said it was a steady incline and they were definitely right.
 Bring plenty of water, especially on hot days!
 If you go in the summer like we did, go EARLY!
 Get there before sunrise, no joke.
 There's not much shade on the trail once the sun is high, just a few spots and they felt pretty far from each other.
 We hiked just over 6 miles on this trail and didn't see too many people but it was August.
 I'm sure it's busier when it's not 100 degrees out.
 Got some pretty views of the city, but it's better for a workout than trying to look for gorgeous views.
 Definitely enjoyed this one though!